element-hq/element-web/README.md

 Note that for the security of your chats will need to serve Riot over HTTPS.
 Major browsers also do not allow you to use VoIP/video chats over HTTP, as WebRTC is only usable over HTTPS.
-There are some exception like when using localhost, which is considered a [secure context](https://developer.mozilla.org/docs/Web/Security/Secure_Contexts) and thus allowed.
+There are some exceptions like when using localhost, which is considered a [secure context](https://developer.mozilla.org/docs/Web/Security/Secure_Contexts) and thus allowed.